Skip to Main Content

 The city's dining identity is partly anchored by its own regional traditions: hitsumabushi eel preparation, miso-based dishes, and the tebasaki chicken wing format.
 Atsuta Horaiken, one of the city's most recognised addresses for hitsumabushi, represents the high end of that local tradition.
 But alongside the regional specialists, Nagoya has developed a broader restaurant culture that includes Italian-inflected kitchens, multi-course Japanese formats, and hybrid approaches that reflect the city's industrial wealth and its residents' accumulated appetite for precision cooking.
 Bacio, Chez Kobe, cucina Wada, and Cucina Italiana Gallura each represent different corners of this wider scene, and the overall picture is of a city whose restaurant culture has more depth than its international profile suggests.

-Ecco sits within this broader context.
+Ecco sits within this broader context as a seasonal Italian restaurant in Nagoya's Nishi Ward, with dinner priced at about $120 per person.
 Its Nishi Ward address places it in a part of the city where restaurant density is lower but where the establishments that do operate tend to serve a repeat, neighbourhood-loyal clientele rather than a one-visit tourist cycle.
 That audience is often more demanding in practical terms: they will return weekly or monthly, which means consistency matters more than first-impression theatrics.

 What the Address Tells You